 To be successful in their research and teaching missions, universities need to be able to take their own decisions.
 The University Autonomy Tool lets you compare university autonomy in 29 higher education systems.
 It provides detailed information on organisational, financial, staffing and academic autonomy and ranks countries according to the level of autonomy they have in each of these dimensions.

-For more detailed information, take a look at the Questions & Answers section below or download the full report: University Autonomy in Europe II.
+For more detailed information on the methodology, take a look at the Questions & Answers section below or download the full report: University Autonomy in Europe II.
 The Scorecard

 The European University Association (EUA) is the representative organisation of universities and national rectors’ conferences in 47 European countries.
 EUA plays a crucial role in the Bologna Process and in influencing EU and national policies on higher education, research and innovation.
 Thanks to its interaction with its members and a range of other European and international organisations, EUA ensures that the independent voice of European universities is heard wherever decisions are being taken that will impact on their activities.
 For further information, visit www.eua.be.